teresko/routing/README.md

 ###Definition of routes

 The `import()` method of the router expects a list of defined routes.
-Each route is an array containing `'notation'` element.
-It also can optionally have `'conditions'` and `'defaults'` fields.
+Each route is an array containing `'notation'` elements.
+Routes also optionally have `'conditions'` and `'defaults'` fields.

 ```php